Skip to main content

 Part of a statement from Global Affairs Canada to CTV News Kitchener

-In a statement to CTV News, Global Affairs Canada maintains they are committed to the protection of human rights online and offline.
+In a statement to CTV News, Global Affairs Canada maintains it is committed to the protection of human rights online and offline.

 “We are concerned with any misuse of commercial telecommunications equipment to target journalists, human rights defenders, and political activists,” a statement reads in part from spokesperson Jean-Pierre J. Godbout.